Karbi people: Religion

-Most of the Karbis still practices Animism with their cultural and traditional influences.
-The practitioners of traditional Animism believe in reincarnation and honour the ancestors, most Karbis follow Hinduism with variations of Vaishnavism.
-At the base of Karbi religion and belief system, it is basically composed of ritual ancestor worship, worship of household deities & territorial deities and ritual for the dead ancestors or 'Karhi'.
-Practically, it's the 'Hemphu-Mukrang' duo that dominates the Karbi Pantheon (Teron, 2011).
-Thus, those Karbis who follow the traditional practices are known as the followers of 'Hemphu-Mukrang' for which they prefer themselves as 'Hemphu-Mukrang aso' meaning Son of Hemphu and Mukrang (Hanse, 2007).
-The Karbi deities can be divided into three groups according to their function and these are Hem-Angtar, Rongker and Thengpi-Thengso (Phangcho, 2003; Terang, 2007).
+Many inland Karbis follow Animism as their religions that has been influenced by their culture and traditions.
+The practitioners of Animism believe in reincarnation and honor their ancestors even though with despite the significant Hindu religious plan and influence of the Vaishnavism variation.
+The Karbi religion and belief system is based on ritual ancestor worship, worship of household and territorial deities, and rituals for their ancestors, known as 'Karhi'.
+Practically, it is the 'Hemphu-Mukrang' duo that dominates the Karbi Pantheon.
+Thus, those Karbis who still follow the traditional practices are known as the followers of 'Hemphu-Mukrang' for which they prefer themselves as 'Hemphu-Mukrang aso' which means Son of Hemphu and Mukrang.
+The Karbi deities can be divided into three groups according to their function and these are Hem-Angtar, Rongker and Thengpi-Thengso.

+The Karbis have no idols, temples or shrines but they do worship the spirits of each particular space, area or territories called 'Longri Arnam' (territorial deities), which in Assamese in known as than (sacred place or groves).

 In recent years, with the spread of new faiths (Aron Kimi), a number of new religious movements have come to fore, such as Lokhimon (A variation of Vaishnavism founded by Lokhon Ingti Hensek), Karbi Bhaktitom Trust (Founded by Smt.
 Ambika Tokbipi), Sat Sang (A reform of Hinduism founded by Thakur Anukul Chandra) and Honghari.
 These religious movements have influenced a section of Karbi population in the district.